tobyhodges/building-communities/blogpost-AK.md

 - Also, while UK RSE is bringing people together, German RSEs still feel isolated

 So it's key to open our discussions up.
-In the coming weeks, Toby hopes to organise the first in a series of open calls for anyone interested in building communities.
+In the coming weeks, Toby and Malvika hope to organise the first in a series of open calls for anyone interested in building communities.
 The first call planned will focus on strategies to bring geographically isolated individuals into a community, addressing the feelings of loneliness and lack of in-person contact described above.
 Anyone reading this is welcome to attend: watch this space for further updates!

 ### Reusable, customisable templates (ie stop re-inventing the wheel)